astiskala/adyen-checkout-sample/README.md

 PAYBYLINK_DESCRIPTION=Your payment
 ```

+You can use {guid} to have a random GUID inserted in any variable.

 These variables can be found in Adyen Customer Area.
 For more information, visit
 [Get started with Adyen guide](https://docs.adyen.com/payments-essentials/get-started-with-adyen).